jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 4/1 - Black Widow.md

 - Ned Benson
 reviews/year: 2021
 ---
-The first time I've been to theaters since... {{< crosslink "Avengers: Endgame" >}}.
+The first time I've been to theaters since... [[Avengers: Endgame]]().
 Man it's been a weird few years.
 Which actually wraps up Black Widow pretty well.

 On one hand, it's a fairly solid action/spy movie.
 There are a number of spectacular action scenes, a deep dive into Black Widow--it's akin to an origin story, but filling in a character we already knew a decent amount of back rather than introducing someone new, which was nice--and the introduction of a few new characters I expect we'll see more of.
 After the absolutely draining intensity of Infinity War/Endgame plus just how dark the followup shows have been, it was nice to have something relatively 'lighter' and smaller in scope.